isomerpages/csc-corp/index.md

   - infopic:
       image: /images/Landing Page/csc building 02.jpg
       alt: Image alt text
-      description: "We help public officers meet the challenges of today and get prepared for the future. "
+      description: "We help public officers meet the challenges of today and be prepared for the future. "
       title: A Future-ready <br>Public Service
 ---